Average cost of travel insurance

 What is travel insurance?

 Travel insurance is a type of insurance policy that protects any money spent on domestic or international travel.
-Think damage to personal property or rental cars, trip cancellation, lost baggage, coverage for medical expenses abroad, and accidental death or flight accident coverage.
-Many travel agencies and airlines offer travel insurance as an add-on to your booking, although you can seek out your own policy on any travel you book yourself.
+Many travel agencies and airlines offer travel insurance as an add-on to your booking, although you can also seek out your own policy on any travel you book yourself.

-Another way to get your next trip covered is to check your credit card perks.
+You may be able to get your next trip covered through your credit card perks.
 Some credit cards, particularly the best travel cards, offer travel insurance and discounts, with higher-fee cards typically offering higher levels of coverage.
-If you’re a frequent traveler, it could be in your best interest to read the fine print on your credit card to see if you can take advantage of any travel-related perks.
+If you’re a frequent traveler, it could be in your best interest to read the fine print on your credit card to see if you can take advantage of any of these benefits.

 |Travel insurance policy||Average cost|

 Travel insurance providers evaluate risk in the same way traditional insurers do when it comes to their premiums.
 The older a traveler is, the more they can expect to pay for coverage, as older travelers are more likely to become ill or injured on a trip.
 For example, a 2021 analysis conducted by AdvisorSmith found that average prices differed from a low of $92 for a young child to a high of $805 for a centenarian.